VIRiONT-network/VIRiONT_paper/README.md

 Here is a view on the parameters to check before launching analysis.
 To change parameters, you have to open MyREF/XXXXX.sh with a text editor.
 All parameters are located in the ###### CONFIGURATION ####### section.

-rep_report : a path is required to indicate where to write the pipeline execution report. data_loc : here is the path where fastq data are stored.
+data_loc : here is the path where fastq data are stored.
 Be sure this path leads on all barcode folders you want to analyse.
-Currently, only fastq repositories marked as "barcode*" are interpreted as repository data. result_loc : path leading to the output folders produced by the analysis.
-NB: snakemake will recursively create the path, so a previous mkdir is unnecessary. ref_loc : path to the file containing all references sequences used for the blastn analysis. ref_table : path to the Table (currently a csv is required) containing reference list for the blastn analysis. /!\ Column must correspond to the fasta name in ref_loc for correctly computing the best reference, and each row must correspond to each fasta header in the reference fasta file. analysis_name : # Analysis Name. /!\ name must correpond to the choosen column name in ref_table.
-Will be removed for more simplicity. thread_number : Define number of threads to use for the analysis
+Currently, only fastq repositories marked as "barcode*" are interpreted as repository data.
+If needed, rename your rep as "barcode*" result_loc : path leading to the output folders produced by the analysis.
+NB: snakemake will recursively create the path, so a previous mkdir is unnecessary. ref_loc : path to the file containing all references sequences used for the blastn analysis.
+We you need to create a new one, check examples in ref/ folder. ref_table : path to the Table (currently a csv is required) containing reference list for the blastn analysis. /!\ Column must correspond to the fasta name in ref_loc for correctly computing the best reference, and each row must correspond to each fasta header in the reference fasta file.
+Please check analysis/table_analysis if needed. thread_number : Define number of threads to use for the analysis.